goramartin/QueryEngine/README.md

 # QueryEngine
 Is a query program for graphs.
 It gets four files, schemas for edges and vertices, and lastly, files with particular nodes and edges.
 Then, the user is asked to enter a query.
-(Query language is a subset of PGQL).
+The Query language is a subset of [PGQL](https://pgql-lang.org/spec/1.2/).

 ## Input files